Neurocritical Care Fellowship

 Boston, MA 02114

 A unique aspect of our program is the strong individualized mentorship provided to each trainee.
-I devote substantial effort to the career development of our fellows, recognizing that each of you comes to us with different backgrounds, different strengths and different goals.
-I work with fellows individually, getting to know them and helping each one of them to identify a uniquely tailored career direction that will lead to substantial professional contributions as well as personal satisfaction.
-We welcome applicants with a variety of long-term goals, including future clinicians who may be a clinical leader of an intensive care unit, a champion of clinical innovation, an independent federally-funded investigator or a leader spreading the international mission of neurocritical care federally-funded research.
-We nonetheless believe that learning and applying a scientifically-based rigorous approach to data analysis, at the bedside and in research, is the foundation for providing outstanding care to the patients of today and improving the care of patients of tomorrow.
+We devote substantial effort to the career development of our fellows, recognizing that each of you comes to us with different backgrounds, different strengths and different goals.
+We work with fellows individually, getting to know them and helping each one of them to identify a uniquely tailored career direction that will lead to substantial professional contributions as well as personal satisfaction.
+We welcome applicants with a variety of long-term goals, including future clinicians and champions of clinical innovation and quality improvement, clinician-scientists, and clinician-educators.
+We believe that learning and applying a scientifically-based rigorous approach to data analysis, at the bedside and in research, is the foundation for providing outstanding care to the patients of today and improving the care of patients of tomorrow.

 We invite you to visit us and help us innovate by joining our team.